 Hello!
 My name is Annie, and I am an undergraduate student at the University of Cambridge, studying Geography.

 My research project is titled ‘Scroll, Share, Speak: Examining Generational Engagement with Feminist Content on Social Media’.
-My project will investigate the engagement patterns of self-identified women in Cambridge, UK with feminist-related content on social media.
+My project will investigate the engagement patterns of self-identified women in the UK with feminist-related content on social media.
 The investigation will examine how often different generations engage with digital feminist content, and the type of content and platforms they find most appealing.
 It will also explore how social media has influenced the way feminism is expressed and perceived, particularly in terms of its effectiveness in driving real-world change and shaping more inclusive forms of engagement.

 In my spare time, I love to spend time with my friends and family, go on walks, and play netball.